 PEAT or TURF Peat is woody material which has semi decomposed over about 1000 years.
 It is the earliest stage in the formation of coal.
 The nearly black moorland or bog peat should be dried and treated as for wood.
-Peat is higly volatile, easy to light (if thoroughly dry) and almost smoke-free.
+Peat is higly volatile, easy to light.
 It will burn on open fires and most closed stoves.

 LIGNITE or BROWN COAL Lignite is a natural mineral, intermediate between peat and coal, formed over about 4000 years.
 It lights easily and burns well, though some varieties produce very large quantities of ash.
 Apart from a small deposit in Ireland it is rarely encountered in the British Isles, but is commonplace in Central and Eastern Europe.

 BITUMINOUS COAL Bituminous coal, is raw, natural coal, from woody deposits of about 100 million years ago.
 Inexpensive, easy to light and fairly low in ash, it burns with great heat and an attractive flame.
 However, it produces tarry smoke which will tend to stain stove windows, and large volumes of flammable gas which make it difficult to control so that it often burn excessively violently on closed stoves not specially designed for it.
 It is the traditional fuel for Victorian bar-fronted fireplaces, where the very large 'cobbles' size would have been used.
 Modern appliances generally prefer the smaller 'trebles' or 'doubles'.
 Some types swell and become sticky when hot - use the poker to break it up.